 Why Pittsburgh is a Front-Runner in Sustainable Development

 One of Pittsburgh’s best attributes that has helped bring it to the top of the “livability” list time and time again is its commitment to and connection with nature.
 The unique thing about Pittsburgh is that, when it comes to sustainability and environmental stewardship, it has support in spades.
-From for and non-profit environmental groups, government entities, outdoor recreation organizations, and research universities, Pittsburgh has a four tier approach to environmentalism and environmental education not seen in many other cities.
+From for- and non-profit environmental groups, government entities, outdoor recreation organizations, and research universities, Pittsburgh has a four tier approach to environmentalism and environmental education not seen in many other cities.
 While these organizations are mainly separate entities, they are dedicated to working together to attain the goal they all have in common: to bring awareness and change to an urban environment that has been damaged extensively by irresponsible human action and neglect.

-It is encouraging to see such a diverse group of organizations making their commitment to sustainability, especially those driven and progressive enough to seek LEED Certification for their buildings.
+It is encouraging to see such a diverse group of organizations making their commitment to sustainability, especially those driven and progressive enough to seek LEED certification for their buildings.
 Getting LEED Certified is no small task and we applaud companies like Dick’s Sporting Goods, Giant Eagle and UPMC — among others — for making such great strides in reducing the impact of the built environment in Pittsburgh.
-We are honored to be able to work with these forward thinking companies and help in defining and fulfilling their sustainability goals.
+We are honored to be able to work with these forward-thinking companies and help in defining and fulfilling their sustainability goals.

 Our projects are diverse and span the globe — from Cairo, Egypt, to the East End Veterinary Medical Center just blocks from our office.
-And, although we are proud of the region in which we reside and make every effort to improve our experience of and impact on it, we also understand the there is plenty of work to be done elsewhere and will continue to strive to advance preservation and efficiency efforts whenever possible.
+And, although we are proud of the region in which we reside and make every effort to improve our experience of and impact on it, we also understand that there is plenty of work to be done elsewhere and will continue to strive to advance preservation and efficiency efforts whenever possible.
 We also understand that we cannot accomplish these broad goals alone and we know that we are fortunate to have such a great community of sustainability thought and action leaders here at home.